ArtifexSoftware/MuPDF.NET/docs/classes/document.rst

     :arg int pno: page number (0-based) **in front of which** to insert.
 Must be in `range(-1, doc.PageCount + 1)`.
 Special values -1 and `doc.page_count` insert **after** the last page.

-        Changed in v1.14.12
-           This is now a positional parameter

     For the other parameters, please consult the aforementioned methods.

     :rtype: int